 Volunteering for DCS can be incredibly rewarding and at times equally challenging.
 Offenders and prisoners might not be ready, willing or have the knowledge to adopt a non-offending lifestyle.
 Their values and belief systems can be in direct opposition to your own.

 We provide extensive training and support to help you manage the many challenges that working in this area involves.

-When you commence as a volunteer you will be assigned to a team leader or ‘buddy’ with a more experience volunteering to help you understand and progress through the early part of your time as a volunteer.
+When you commence as a volunteer you will be assigned to a ‘buddy’ with a more experience volunteering to help you understand and progress through the early part of your time as a volunteer.

 Your team leader or buddy will work with you and Volunteer Unit staff to monitor and review your progress to ensure you are happy with your volunteer role and help resolve any challenges you come across.

 There will be a local induction course for your assigned work location within 4 weeks of your start date and an initial induction to the organisation within the first 12 months.

 You will be expected to attend the induction course.